Home » History » Index

 And they all took a hand in guiding the patrol — more or less.

-The patrol's duty-day rotations were similar to those used now, but to Cox that was immaterial.
-“It didn’t matter to me, because I was there every day, anyway,” he says.
+The patrol’s duty-day rotations were similar to those used now, but to Cox that was immaterial.
+“It didn’t matter to me, because I was there every day, anyway,” he said.

 Lodge